 5. Delay tactics when it comes to trade-ins

-Crafty car salesmen use this trick a lot when dealing with buyers who want trade-ins.
+Crafty car salesmen use this trap a lot when dealing with buyers who want trade-ins.
 These car salesmen deliberately frustrate the buyer by delaying the trade-in process.
 Out of impatience, the poor buyer settles for the car sales representative deal.

 When a potential car buyer who wants a trade- in happens to visit the wrong dealership, the salesman hands out some forms.
 Next, he or she takes the filled out forms to his supervisor.
 After a week, the car buyer rings to follow up on their trade-in but the salesman informs them that it will take another week.
 Why?
 Because the sales manager and general manager have to review the application.